-“It’s a wonderful, I think, learning opportunity for the students and one in which they gain really important skills that they can take with them whether they’re going into criminal law or other areas of the law.”
+“It’s a wonderful learning opportunity for the students and one in which they gain really important skills that they can take with them whether they’re going into criminal law or other areas of the law.”

 Since then, Levy has co-founded the Criminal Defence Advocacy Society (CDAS), a network of lawyers that advocates for legal reform in criminal law and provides support and mentorship for young counsel in the field.

-“CDAS has done, I think, some great work over the last five years and we’re really excited to see what we can do going forward,” she said.
+“CDAS has done some great work over the last five years and we’re really excited to see what we can do going forward,” she said.

-Levy has also been involved with the Trial Lawyers Association of British Columbia as both a chair and a speaker.
+Levy has also been involved with the Trial Lawyers Association of BC, the Canadian Bar Association BC Branch, and the Continuing Legal Education Society of BC in a variety of speaker and conference chair roles.
 Her accomplishments were recognized with the Queen’s Counsel designation in 2017.

-“Generally, once people go to prison they just want to do their time and get out, and they admit their guilt and they move forward, but on rare occasions, people are innocent and maintain their innocence, and fight for the truth to come to light and continue fighting sometimes when they get out of prison,” she said.
+“Generally, once people go to prison they just want to do their time and get out.
+They admit their guilt and they move forward.
+But, on rare occasions, people maintain their innocence, and fight for the truth to come to light and continue fighting sometimes when they get out of prison,” she said.
 “I’ll be satisfied as long as I feel that we have done everything we can to get to the truth in those cases.”